 Wetted perimeter plots (wetted perimeter versus local flow) were developed for each HEC-RAS cross-section of Horse Creek to identify the LWPIP as potential low flow threshold protective of benthic macroinvetebrates and other benthic organisms and processes.
 Most cross-sections exhibited either no LWPIP or LWPIPs associated with flows above 30 cfs at the USGS Horse Creek near Arcadia, FL (No. 02297310) gage and for these cross-sections, the LWPIP was established at the lowest modeled flow, 3.2 cfs.
-The nine cross-sections that exhibited an LWPIP for flows of less than 30 cfs at the USGS Horse Creek near Arcadia gage are shown in Figure 6-2.
+The nine cross-sections that exhibited an LWPIP for flows of less than 30 cfs at the USGS Horse Creek near Arcadia processes for the USGS Horse Creek near Arcadia an LWPIP for flows of less than 30 cfs at the USGS Horse Creek near Arcadia gage are shown in Figure 6-2.